Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

     @GetMapping("/")
     public String home() {
-        return "Hello, this is resource server 1.";
+        return "Hello, this is resource-server-1.";
     }
 }
 ```